 Additional Tools Available to Accounts

-- IBKR provides an Exposure Fee Calculation Report via Account Management, which provides details regarding the Fee and examples of hypothetical adjustments to existing position, which if implemented are projected to reduce the Fee given information available at that time.
+- IBKR provides an Exposure Fee Calculation Report in the IBKR Client Portal, which provides details regarding the Fee and examples of hypothetical adjustments to existing position, which if implemented are projected to reduce the Fee given information available at that time.
 Please see KB3113.